Yomiuri Shimbun: History

 The Yomiuri was launched in 1874 by the Nisshusha newspaper company as a small daily newspaper.
 Throughout the 1880s and 1890s the paper came to be known as a literary arts publication with its regular inclusion of work by writers such as Ozaki Kōyō.

-In 1924, Shoriki Matsutaro took over management of the company.
+In 1924, Matsutarō Shōriki took over management of the company.
 His innovations included improved news coverage, a full-page radio program guide, and the establishment of Japan's first professional baseball team, now known as the Yomiuri Giants.
 The emphasis of the paper shifted to broad news coverage aimed at readers in the Tokyo area.
 By 1941 it had the largest circulation of any daily newspaper in the Tokyo area.
 In 1942, under wartime conditions, it merged with the Hochi Shimbun and became known as the Yomiuri-Hochi.

 The Yomiuri was the center of a labor scandal in 1945 and 1946.
-In October 1945, a postwar "democratization group" called for the removal of Shoriki Matsutaro, who had supported Imperial Japan's policies during World War II.
-When Shoriki responded by firing five of the leading members of this group, the writers and editors launched the first "production control" strike on 27 October 1945.
+In October 1945, a post-war "democratization group" called for Shōriki's removal, as he supported Imperial Japan's policies during World War II.
+When Shōriki responded by firing five of the leading members of this group, the writers and editors launched the first "production control" strike on 27 October 1945.
 This method of striking became an important union tactic in the coal, railroad, and other industries during the postwar period.
-Shoriki Matsutaro was arrested in December 1945 as a Class-A war criminal and sent to Sugamo Prison.
+Matsutarō Shōriki was arrested in December 1945 as a Class-A war criminal and sent to Sugamo Prison.
 The Yomiuris employees continued to produce the paper without heeding executive orders until a police raid on June 21, 1946.
-The charges against Shoriki were dropped and he was released in 1948.
+The charges against Shōriki were dropped and he was released in 1948.
 According to research by Professor Tetsuo Arima of Waseda University on declassified documents stored at NARA, he agreed to work with the CIA as an informant.

+Under the leadership of Tsuneo Watanabe, who served as editor-in-chief from 1991 until his death in 2024, Yomiuri would gain considerable international prominence.
+By 1994, it would have a daily circulation which topped 10 million.
+In addition, it would also hold considerable influence over Japanese politics, with Watanabe even boasting that was Japan's "last dictator."
+In 2010, it would be recognized by Guinness World Records for having the highest daily newspaper circulation in the world, and also as the only newspaper with a morning circulation in excess of 10 million copies.

 In February 2009, the Yomiuri entered into a tie-up with The Wall Street Journal for editing, printing and distribution.
-Since March 2009 the major news headlines of the Journals Asian edition have been summarized in Japanese in the evening edition of the Yomiuri.
+Since March 2009 the major news headlines of the Journal's Asian edition have been summarized in Japanese in the evening edition of the Yomiuri.